ebranda/evolutionary-collage/README.md

 ## To install and run this Processing sketch for the first time

 1. Go to the [latest releases page](https://github.com/ebranda/evolutionary-collage/releases) and download the most recent release.
-Unzip the file and move the `Evolutionary Collage` folder to your Processing sketchbook (in _[home] > Documents > Processing_ by default).
+Unzip the file and rename the folder `Evolutionary Collage` (this is important).
+Move the renamed folder to your Processing sketchbook (in _[home] > Documents > Processing_ by default).
-2. Navigate to the `Evolutionary Collage` folder and create the following empty folder structure:
+2. Navigate into the `Evolutionary Collage` folder and create the following empty folder structure:
   - `data`
 	  - `comparator_samples`
       - `parts`